felipe-kosouski/library-manager/README.md

 - **Member**: A dashboard showing books they've borrowed, their due dates, and any overdue books.

 ### API Endpoints
+- Complete documentation can be found under `http://localhost:3000/apipie`
 - API endpoints are under `/api/v1`
 - API endpoints were implemented for the following actions: